Rare blast of snow, ice takes aim at Southeast US coast

 Associated Press

 NORFOLK, Va.
-(AP) — Salt spreader trucks crisscrossed coastal roads as courthouses and schools closed Friday to prepare for a snow and ice storm expected to snarl parts of the Carolinas and Virginia unaccustomed to winter precipitation.
+(AP) — Freezing rain began to glaze parts of the Carolinas late Friday afternoon, while light snow started falling in southeastern Virginia — marking the beginnings of a storm that forecasters say could snarl a region that’s unaccustomed to winter precipitation.

+“From now through overnight, we’re expecting to get our greatest accumulation of snow and ice,” said David Glenn, a meteorologist with the National Weather Service in Newport/Morehead City, North Carolina.

-Authorities along the North and South Carolina coast warned that ice accumulation could cause major power outages, while areas northeast of there stretching into Virginia could see several inches of snow.
-School districts in the pathway canceled class or went to remote learning, while several large coastal military bases told nonessential personnel not to report to work.
-Fifty-seven courthouses from central North Carolina to the coast closed or altered operations due to the forecast.
+Authorities along the North and South Carolina coast warned that ice accumulations could cause major power outages, while areas northeast of there stretching into Virginia could see several inches (centimeters) of snow.

+Most of that precipitation is expected to pass by sunrise Saturday.
+But forecasters said temperatures likely won’t rise above the 30s in North Carolina and Virginia during the day and will drop into the 20s and even teens in some places on Saturday night.

+The snow will “probably be sticking around for a little bit,” said Alec Butner, a meteorologist with the National Weather Service in Wakefield, Virginia.
+“We finally get into the 40s on Sunday.
+We might have some melting by that point.”

 Transportation officials in the southeast corner of Virginia said Friday morning that crews had been working overnight to treat the roads, but warned people to stay off of them.